Expressing and Storing Breastmilk

-- A cool box can prolong storage for up to 24 hours, providing that it has ice backs with it.
+- A cool bag can prolong storage for up to 24 hours, providing that it has ice packs with it.

-- You can store your milk in a fridge for up to five days, at 4⁰C or colder.
+- Store your breast milk in a fridge for up to five days, at 4⁰C or colder.
 Keep it away from foods such as meat, eggs and other uncooked foods, and store it at the back of the fridge where it is the coldest.